todogroup/ospology/whitepapers/ospo-lifecycle/assets/README.md

 ## Example Attributions

-- Visual adapted from “The Lifecycle of an Open Source Program Office” by Ibrahim Haddad, CC BY 4.0
+- Visual adapted from “The Lifecycle of an Open Source Program Office” by Ibrahim Haddad and TODO Group, CC BY 4.0
-- Based on “The Lifecycle of an Open Source Program Office” by Ibrahim Haddad, adapted under CC BY 4.0
+- Based on “The Lifecycle of an Open Source Program Office” by Ibrahim Haddad and TODO Group, adapted under CC BY 4.0

 # Other Visual Assets - Trademarks